moxie-leean/ng-patternlab/README.md

 <ln-atom-title2 title="{{vm.title}}" class="{{vm.class}}"></ln-atom-title2>
 ```

-To see all available components you can setup an AngularJS route to the following template key: **templates/patterns/template.html**, which is also generated automatically by the module when running the lnPatterns gulp task.
+To see all available components you can setup an AngularJS route to the following template key: **templates/patterns/template.html**, which is also generated automatically by the module when running ln-patterns binary.